This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 - The role of the spymaster is extremely important.
 During the hint telling and his team guessing, he must keep a completely straight face, giving up no non-verbal hints of any kind.

-Codenames is on the top of every party game list out there.
+Codenames are on the top of every party game list out there.
 After its success, numerous variants have been released.
-There is Pictures version (great for non-English speakers), an adult version as well as Disney, Marvel, and Harry Potter versions.
+There is a Pictures version (great for non-English speakers), an adult version as well as Disney, Marvel, and Harry Potter versions.